 Too often, HR teams operate in a silo, disconnected from the conversations and decision making happening among senior leadership.
-This fosters misalignment between HR and the rest of the business and hinders HR’s ability to support (and ultimately drive) strategic business outcomes.
+This can create misalignment between HR and the rest of the business and hinders HR’s ability to support (and ultimately drive) strategic business outcomes.

-Successful, high-performance organizations build alignment across teams and departments.
-And HR is uniquely positioned to enable and promote this kind of engagement when working together with senior leadership as a strategic partner.
+Successful, high-performing organizations build alignment across teams and departments.
+And HR is uniquely positioned to enable and promote alignment when working together with senior leadership as a strategic partner.

-HR is the glue that binds teams and organizations together—which means it has potential for high impact across the organization.
+HR is the glue that binds teams and organizations together—which means HR has the potential for high impact across the organization.
 From behind-the-scenes administration to internal communication, leadership training, and recruiting and onboarding programs, HR plays a critical role in company culture, employee engagement, and ultimately, business performance.